-Johny Pitts changed into born in Sheffield to an African American father and a white English mom.
+Johny Pitts was born in Sheffield to an African American father and a white English mom.
 He has worked as a music journalist, a musician with Bare Knuckle Soul, a TV presenter, and a photographer.
-In 2013 he based the net magazine Afropean.Com, which examines the interplay of black and European cultures.
-Now he has written an e-book called Afropean: Notes from Black Europe, documenting a five-month adventure across the continent exploring the lives and groups of black Europeans.
+In 2013, he founded the net magazine Afropean.Com, which examines the interplay of black and European cultures.
+He has written an e-book called Afropean: Notes from Black Europe, documenting a five-month adventure across the continent exploring the lives and groups of black Europeans.

 Where did “Afropean” originate, and why did it attract you?